 There should be no stair stepping of any I-V tables, with flat sections and abrupt jumps.
 This is caused by insufficient significant digits in the table current columns.
-This problem appears in early versions of the NCSU s2ibis2 program.
+This problem appears in early versions of the s2ibis2 program, originally from North Carolina State University (NCSU).
 Poor measurement resolution could also cause this effect.